libraries-fi/kirkanta-api/doc/documentation.md

 but we reserve the right to block any clients deemed to be generating excessive amounts of *dumb queries*.

+## Available languages
+Content is produced independently by libraries.
+For the most part content is provided in Finnish, while availability of English and Swedish translations is regional.
+Russian and Sami languages are also present but in a very restricted manner.

 # Endpoints
 ## Standard endpoints